Neteller

 General information

-Figure: Payout by using Gate
+Figure: Payout processing by using Gate: step-by-step description

-2. Merchant's web service sends the request for the payout processing by using Gate to the appropriate ecommpay URL.
+2. The web service sends the request for processing the payout by using Gate to the specified ecommpay URL.

-4. The payment platform performs all the necessary checks and processes the request.
+4. The payment platform validates the required parameters and signature in the request.

-9. The payment platform sends a callback with the payment result to the web service.
+9. The payment platform sends the result callback to the web service.

-10. The customer receives the notification about the payout result from the web service.
+10. The customer receives the payout result information from the web service.

 Request format

-• Object general—general request identification information:
+• Object general—general payout information:

-• project_id—the project ID obtained from ecommpay
+• project_id—project identifier obtained from ecommpay during integration

-• payment_id—payment ID unique within the project
+• payment_id—payment identifier unique within the project

-• amount—payout amount
+• amount—payout amount in the smallest currency unit

-• currency—payout currency in the ISO-4217 alpha-3 format
+• currency—payout currency code in the ISO-4217 alpha-3 format

 • Object customer—customer information:

-• ip_address—customer IP address
+• ip_address—customer IP address relevant for the initiated payout

 • Object account—account information: